atlza/noDeploy/readme.md

 ## Acknowledgments

-* Thanks to Charlie Etienne [Web nancy](https://web-nancy.fr/) for orignal script and idea
+* Thanks to Charlie Etienne [Web nancy](https://web-nancy.fr/) for original script and idea